Daniel-Nikpayuk/CPPF-CTR/README.md

  </tr>
 </table>

+### Provincial / Territorial / Federal:

+I've included the federal data mixed in with the provincial territorial results to parallel Toby Sanger's analysis, as I agree it in theory doesn't negatively skew the provincial data.
+In fancy *information theory* terms, it's because the federal government has higher economic entropy.
+In plain terms: Although they do have other considerations when forming their budgets, they also have far greater ability to design their own
+outcome: They have less legislative constraints when planning how to balance their budget.

+Regardless, even with this consideration, the data reveals the same relationships:

 ![from: Canadian Federal and Provincial Comparative Analysis (all).csv](images/surplus \(all\).jpg)

 ![from: Canadian Federal and Provincial Comparative Analysis (all).csv](images/deficit \(all\).jpg)